 Penn State women’s volleyball added a huge piece to its 2020 roster with the incoming transfer of Memphis star Hannah Flowers, who announced the news on her Instagram last week.

-Flowers led the Tigers in kills each of the last three seasons and already has 1,005 kills heading into her final year of collegiate eligibility this fall.
+Flowers led the Tigers in kills each of the last three seasons and already has 1,005 kills before beginning her Penn State career.
 Flowers received her undergraduate degree in accounting from Memphis and will pursue a master’s in the same subject at Penn State.

 Flowers grew up roughly 30 miles west of fellow Missourian and returning All-American setter Gabby Blossom, who attended St. Joseph’s Academy in St. Louis.
 Flowers helped Lafayette High School win four straight Class 4A state championships and went 122-21-3 during her career there.
 She also played for High Performance Volleyball Club prior to college.

 As a junior in high school, Blossom’s team beat Flowers’ team 2-0 twice early in the 2016 season before Lafayette and Flowers (then a senior) won 2-1 later that fall during the playoffs, per MaxPreps.
 Blossom and St. Joseph’s Academy took home the Class 4A state championship the following year after going 33-3.

 Memphis, a member of the American Athletic Conference, was 38-52 during Flowers’ time in Tennessee, but Penn State wins more than 30 matches in a particularly good season, so she’ll certainly get back to her winning ways in University Park.